Open-Source Skull Reconstruction with MONAI: Method

-This framework is optimised for the use of Neuroimaging Informatics Technology Initiative (NIfTI) files due to the integration of the Nibabel \cite{brett_matthew_2020_4295521} library, which makes it easier to use NIfTI files.
-For this reason, it was necessary to first convert the dataset (which are available in the Nrrd file format \cite{Li2022FigshareMUG500Repo}) to the NIfTI format.
+The MONAI framework is optimised for the use of Neuroimaging Informatics Technology Initiative (NIfTI) files due to the integration of the Nibabel \cite{brett_matthew_2020_4295521} library, which makes it easier to use NIfTI files.
+For this reason, it was necessary to first convert the dataset (which are available in the NRRD file format \cite{Li2022FigshareMUG500Repo}) to the NIfTI format.
+Note that even though NIfTI is a common format in medical imaging, MONAI's image loader can also directly work with NRRD files.
 There are several tools that can perform this conversion.
 We chose to use the Python library Visualization ToolKit (VTK) to perform this conversion \cite{schroeder2003visualization}.
 Then, the MONAI network is used to train the model on the converted dataset.
 The final output is the trained model, as shown in Figure \ref{Pipeline1}.